 An assessment is made at each reporting date to determine whether there is any indication that the previously recognised impairment losses are no longer required or may have decreased.
 If such indication exists, the Company makes an estimate of the recoverable amount of the given item.
 A previously recognised impairment loss is reversed if, and only if, there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognised.
 If that is the case, the carrying amount of the asset is increased to its recoverable amount.
 That increased amount cannot exceed the carrying amount that would be determined, after considering accumulated depreciation or accumulated amortisation, had no impairment loss been recognised for the asset in prior years.
-Reversal of impairment loss reversal, the depreciation (amortisation) charge for the asset is adjusted in future periods in such way as to allocate the asset's verified carrying amount, less its residual value (if any), on a systematic basis over its remaining useful life.
+Reversal of impairment losses is recognised immediately as revenue.
+After recognition of impairment loss reversal, the depreciation (amortisation) charge for the asset is adjusted in future periods in such way as to allocate the asset's verified carrying amount, less its residual value (if any), on a systematic basis over its remaining useful life.